evant/kotlin-inject/README.md

 ### Scopes

 By default kotlin-inject will create a new instance of a dependency each place it's injected.
-If you want to re-use an instance you can scope it to a module.
-The instance will live as long as that module does.
+If you want to re-use an instance you can scope it to a component.
+The instance will live as long as that component does.

 First create your scope annotation.
 ```kotlin